My shopping cart

 This is one of my favorite recipes for both parties and for prepping food for the week.
-My wife and I recently had a son and making this dish is a great time saver that helps us stay social with baby Max.
 Most of the cooking is hands-off, the recipe is dead simple, and you prepare the sauce along with the main dish.
 The skin ends up perfectly crisp, while the meat stays tender and juicy.
 And if you end up just making it for dinner, the leftovers are perfect for revisiting and reinventing throughout the week.

 One 6-8 pound bone-in skin-on pork shoulder (ask your butcher if your grocery store doesn't offer this normally)

 1 pineapple, peeled, cored, and sliced into 1 inch rings

 Brown sugar, to taste (this will depend on the sweetness of the pineapple, figure 1-4 teaspoons)

 2 teaspoons soy sauce

 One 13 x 18" sheet pan with wire rack